Whale Watching & Wilderness Scenic Cruise

 Picture taken from the NEVER MONDAY during a fishing trip, June 26th 2014

 Are in the area most of the summer.
-Often times we will see them hauled out on the rocks or swimming close to where others are sunning.
+Often times we will see them hauled out on the rocks or swimming close to the Boat.
 In late spring we start seeing the newborn pups.
 Its not uncommon for the seals to come right up to the side of the boat as they try to grab a Salmon we are landing.

 Harbor Seal photos taken from the NEVER MONDAY, July 15th 2014